 If you're in an area with numerous glider operations, you might consider becoming a tow pilot.
-Towing gliders is also a great way to hone your skills, as the tow pilot must not only fly his own aircraft safely, but he must be ultra-aware of the glider's flight characteristics and performance, as well.
+Towing gliders is also a great way to hone your skills, as the tow pilot must fly his own aircraft safely in addition to being ultra-aware of the glider's flight characteristics and performance.

 For pilots with a commercial pilot certificate, flying skydivers is a popular option in order to build hours.
 Like tow pilots, jump pilots must be adept at multi-tasking and must remain focused at flying safely and keeping the jumpers safe at all times.
 It can be a demanding job.